26 of the Top Winemakers In Tokaj

 Wineries are the heart and soul of Tokaj — meet some of the region's top winemakers.

 No doubt, the highlight of a Tokaj trip is the winery visits: You get to meet passionate winemakers and taste excellent wines.
 I included below a list and a short profile of my favorites.
 This list is by nature subjective, reflecting my own impressions based on multiple visits and tastings.
-You'll find both sizable wineries and small family operations; either way, I’m partial to wineries that convey a special sense of place.
+You'll find both sizable wineries and small family operations.

 A few things to keep in mind